DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Technical-guide/EDI-module-library.md

 |tableIdTradingPartnerDefault|TableId|The tableIdTradingPartnerDefault returns the table id of the trading partner defaulting table|

 #### SAB_EDIStagingFormClass
 For more information please reach out to the support team.

+Definition for class SAB_EDIStagingFormClass
 | Definition| Description |
 |--|--|
 |__Access modifier__| public  |